 (Optional) Step – Register Your Data Source(s)

-In this (optional) step, data sources for a Mongo database and/or Cassandra keyspace are registered.
+In this (optional) step, data sources for a Mongo database, Cassandra keyspace, or Elasticsearch cluster are registered.
 This allows data sources to be reusable.
 As a result, this step is optional if the desired data source already exists in the registry, or if you plan on defining them from the wizard.